Should Your Child See a Doctor?

 - You can also use an ice cube on the itchy spots for 10 minutes.

 - Don't use any lotion containing Benadryl in it.
 Reason: It can be absorbed across the skin.
 This can cause side effects in kids.

 - If itching becomes severe or interferes with sleep, give Benadryl by mouth.

 - Try Not to Scratch:

 - Try not to let your child pick and scratch at the sores.
 This can lead to infected sores.

 - Wash hands often with soap.

 - Fever Medicine:

-- Also don't use ibuprofen (Reason: may increase risk of severe strep skin infections)
+- Also, don't use ibuprofen products (such as Advil).
+Reason: May increase risk of bad strep skin infections.

-- For females with painful vulva ulcers, apply petroleum jelly to the area as needed.
+- For girls with painful genital ulcers, use petroleum jelly (such as Vaseline).